diodechain/diode-docs/content/docs/Using/tunneled-p2p-dashboards.md

 4\.
 Explore more!

 * If you'd like your whole Zone to have access to the dashboard, or a sub-group from within the Zone, you can use private publishing via domain.
 Instead of specifying a Device ID / Client address in the private list, you instead specify a group that has been <a href="https://network.docs.diode.io/docs/features/what-is-bns/" target="_blank" rel="noopener"><strong>registered as a BNS name</strong></a>.
 * A BNS name (aka "Domain") can be associated with as many Device IDs as you like.
-The Diode App's Network area provides an easy way to create and configure a Domain.
+Diode Collab's Network area provides an easy way to create and configure a Domain.
 * The diode.service line could be modified to be, for example:
   * `ExecStart=/home/pi/opt/diode/diode publish -public 22:22 -private 9090:80,pi-authorization-01`
   * Where "pi-authorization-01" is a Domain that has an number of Device IDs associated with it